How to Hire Nurses for Your Facility

-Nurses are the front line of patient care.
-These professionals are often the first people patients see and frequently the last person they consult with before they go home.
+Now more than ever, nurses are the front line of patient care.
+They’re often the first people patients see and the last person they consult with before they go home.
 That’s why it’s so important to learn how to find nurses who will be dedicated to providing quality care for patients.

-You want people to learn to work together at your facility and to hire staff members who bring a unique perspective to the job.
-But you also want to set new employees up for success.
-Consider whether your new hire will complement other staff members’ personalities and fill a need on the team.
+You want a team that works well together, but you also want to hire nurses who bring a unique perspective to the job.
+Set new employees up for success by looking for nurses who will both complement other staff members’ personalities and have skills to fill a need on the team.

-Ask behavioral questions to determine character.
-It’s important to hire competent nurses who have the right certifications and skills.
-It’s equally important to hire nurses who are compassionate, collaborative and quick-thinking.
+It’s important to hire nurses who have the right certifications and skills.
+It’s equally important to seek out nurses who are compassionate, collaborative, and quick-thinking.
 Want to know how to hire a nurse who has both the soft and hard skills your facility needs?

 Decipher which traits you want most in your next nursing hire.
 Then, ask behavioral interview questions that help reveal the candidate’s character.
-For example, you could ask how he handled an emergency situation recently or how he dealt with a co-worker conflict.
+For example, you could ask how they handled an emergency situation recently or how they dealt with a co-worker conflict.

-Determine whether candidates share your organization’s values.
-A nurse with 15 years of clinical experience just walked through your door and you’re thrilled to have someone with her skillset vying for a position.
-As the interview goes on, however, you realize that she’s more concerned with becoming a nurse supervisor and less with being a team player.
+A nurse with 15 years of clinical experience just walked through your door and you’re thrilled to have someone with their skillset vying for a position.
+As the interview goes on, however, you realize that they’re more concerned with becoming a nurse supervisor and less with being a team player.

-Don’t let a candidate’s experience or numerous certificates convince you to hire her.
+Don’t let a candidate’s experience or numerous certificates convince you to hire them.
 An overqualified candidate may not fit into your facility and may also alienate other staff members.
 Instead, be patient and read up on how to hire nurses whose values match those of your organization.
 In most cases, a skills gap can be addressed much more quickly than a values gap.

 Alternately, a nurse who is used to a high volume of patients at a large hospital may not enjoy working at a smaller hospital.
 Or that may be exactly what they’re looking for.